 The Jesuits Missionaries justifiably played a significant role in the modern development of Bukidnon as a province.
 From the intrepid explorations of the river valleys and mountains by Fr.
 Eusebio Barrado, Fr.
 Saturnino Urios and other early Spanish Jesuits, to the tireless spread of the Gospels to the native tribes and migrant settlers by Fr.
 James Cawley, Fr.
 Ferrucio Leoni, Fr.
 Sergio Cerutti, Fr.
 Giuseppe Venere, Fr.
 Manlio Carroceli, Fr.
 Vincent Cullen, Fr.
 Godofredo Alingal and countless others to the present apostolic work among the indigenous peoples living in the far flung highlands of the province, the Jesuits continue to empower many rural communities and make possible a brighter future for their children - through education and Ignatian formation.

-Photos on top of the page show St. Francis Xavier Chapel in Patpat, Malaybalay, through the years with Fr.
+Photos on top of the page show St. Francis Xavier Church in Patpat, Malaybalay, through the years with Fr.
 Joseph Reith, SJ supervising its construction circa 1950’s.
 Formerly editor of the magazine, Jesuit Missions, he was assigned in 1931 to the Tagnipa mission (El Salvador).
 He founded San Isidro High School in July 1949 – now, San Isidro College and turned over to the Diocese of Malaybalay in 1971.